Xmas Offer Get 50% OFF

 Now that you know how to form the future simple tense of any Italian verb, let’s look at this tense’s meanings with some real-life examples.

-MEANINGS AND EXAMPLES
+MEANINGS & EXAMPLES

 We use the Italian futuro semplice: